Thomas A. Willoughby

 Click below for more information on:

-Tom continues to represent the Official Committee of Unsecured Creditors and the Plan Administrator in the most successful AM Law 100 (600 attorney firm) bankruptcy case in which distributions to unsecured creditors currently total 60%, almost double the distributions made to unsecured creditors in the second most successful AM Law 100 case.
+Tom continues to represent the Official Committee of Unsecured Creditors and the Plan Administrator in the most successful AM Law 100 (600 attorney firm) bankruptcy case in which distributions to unsecured creditors currently total 64%, more than double the distributions made to unsecured creditors in the second most successful AM Law 100 case.

 Education